jaydeegbobeh/eng88/DevOps/terraform.md

 A tool for building, changing and versioning infrastructure safely and efficiently Can manage existing service providers

-It works with AWS - Terraform can automate launching an EC2 instance, creating S3 bucket, creating an IAM (Identity and Access Management) group and policy - permissions set for users, azure.
+It works with AWS - Terraform can automate launching an EC2 instance, creating S3 bucket, creating an IAM (Identity and Access Management) group and policy - permissions set for users.

 ## Creating an EC2 instance with Terraform